trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ## Authenticate

 Authenticate and return an auth token for an    existing wallet using one of the associated external identities.
-This endpoint requires that the wallet user has previously added at least one external identity using the above endpoints.
+This endpoint requires that the wallet user has previously added at least one external identity using the `AddExternalIdentity` calls.

 Once a token is obtained, it can be reused for future sessions -- users don't need to authenticate if they already have a valid token.
 You can store the auth token in secure enclaves on the users device, browser, etc.